Nicoletta Costa: Works

-Costa's direct style is characterized by "smooth lines, black stroke as an outline, bright colors, and happy and radiant characters."
+Costa's direct style is characterized by "smooth lines, black stroke as an outline, bright colours, and happy and radiant characters."
 She has completed over 400 books.
 Her best known characters are Olga the Cloud (La nuvola Olga), Blue Bear (Orso Blu), Catherine the Goose (L'oca Caterina), Theodora the Witch (La strega Teodora), John the Tree (L'albero Giovanni or El árbol Juan), Margaret the Teacher (La maestra Margherita), Cats (I gatti), Mr Kite (Il signor Aquilone), and Julio Bunny, or Julian Rabbit.
-Olga the Cloud appears in Costa's sketches dating from the time she was studying at the University.
+Olga the Cloud appears in Costa's sketches dating from the time she was studying at the university.
 Olga is described as a cloud who lets go of rain that she can't hold.
 Julian Rabbit, who is the title character of the series airing on Rai YoYo, has been described as "an antihero par excellence," who is shy and awkward, but "loves to surround himself with friends."
 He is "scared of water, of darkness, and is very shy, but also capable of building relationships.
 Around him moves a kind of tribe, wherein the typology typical of any group of kids is to be found: there is the awkward kid, the bully, the know-it-all; every one has their particular personality, to which is easy for kids to relate, and perhaps not only just for them."
 Speaking of the TV series, whose key message is mutual aid, Costa has stated: "[Julian the Rabbit's] stories teach kids that you get things done only with the help of friends."
 Julian Rabbit's stories started in books, were later adapted to play, and later still became a TV series.
 In 2014, a magazine dedicated to Julian Rabbit reached its 100th issue.
 In 2018 Julian Rabbit's stories were published in a series of 25 bundles of coloring books with stickers published by Repubblica and sold as supplement with the newspaper across 25 weeks.

 After Julian Rabbit, another TV series on Costa's characters is currently in production at RAI.
-The series, titled Nina & Olga, centered on Costa's character Olga the Cloud, is set to be released in the spring of 2021.
+The series, titled Nina & Olga, centred on Costa's character Olga the Cloud, is set to be released in the spring of 2021.

 Costa has also created books illustrating the alphabet, which she represented with her "unmistakable and unique style."
 The latter books are appreciated especially by Italian teachers.
 Costa's books are often used to introduce kids to reading in Italy, and have been used for this purpose to some extent also in other countries, including the United States, in Chicago's Italo-American community.